rlivingsus/misc/AllBooks.md

 - Griffith, Nicola: Spear
 - Grossman, Lev: The Map of Tiny Perfect Things
 - Grove, Andrew: Only the Paranoid Survive
 - Guidara, Will: Unreasonable Hospitality
+- Gwynne, John: THE BLOODSWORD SAGA.
+1) The Shadow of the Gods
 - Gyasi, Yaa: Homegoing
 - Haberman, Maggie: Confidence Man
 - Haidt, Johnathan: The Happiness Hypothesis